How a Bay Area Community is Fighting Port Pollution

 But the port’s proposed widening project — in coordination with the U.S. Army Corps of Engineers — now threatens to undercut these efforts.

 These megaships are almost four times the length of a football field.
-And each one can carry more than 19,000 containers that need to be unloaded by polluting cargo handling equipment and then transported by truck or rail, further exacerbating the terrible truck traffic and corresponding pollution throughout West Oakland.
+And each one can carry more than 19,000 containers that need to be unloaded by polluting cargo handling equipment and then transported by truck or rail, further exacerbating the terrible truck traffic and corresponding pollution throughout West Oakland and the region.

 Asthma hospitalizations for West Oakland residents are already 88% higher than the national average.
 More emissions billowing from the trucks, trains, and ships at the port will only worsen the ongoing public health crisis.
-Yet neither the port nor the Army Corps have made meaningful efforts to seek the community’s input on the proposed expansion project.
+Yet neither the port nor the Army Corps seem willing to stop barreling ahead with this proposed expansion project.

 “A public agency can’t propose big projects that affect the whole region simply because it wants to,” says Beveridge of WOEIP.
 “This expansion would make it easier for megaships to come here and yet the port has not calculated its impact on their neighbors.”